kjersti/legacy-kata/README.md

 The main program will list out the inventory of today, and the calculated sell in days and quality for the next 31 days.

+There is a requirements documents listed [here](requirements.md).
+This is where you'll find the documentation of the current system, and also the new features the team is tasked to implement.

 ## Credits